 GPM geological process modeling software is used to build advanced digital geological models predicting clastic sedimentary stratigraphic sequences.

-The GPM Clastics module enables simulating the main processes controlling the erosion, transportation, and deposition of clastics sediments from sources to sinks.
+The GPM Clastics module enables simulating the main processes controlling the erosion, transportation, and deposition of clastics sediments from source to sink.
 Users have access to the fundamental physical controls of sedimentation including diffusion and both steady-state (for example, fluvial and deltas) and unsteady-state (for example, floods and turbidites) flow as well as other controlling parameters such as compaction, tectonics, sea-level fluctuation, and wave action.
-Additionally, users have access to processes for modeling sediment accumulation with several output properties for quality checking of the result.
+Additionally, users have access to processes for modeling sediment accumulation with several output properties for quality control of the result.

 All available processes can be modeled independently or concurrently.
 The processes are modeled deterministically through the numerical simulation of physical processes.